Defensive Long Gun (Rifle/Carbine)

-Course Description: Use of a shotgun or rifle for home defense.
+Course Description: Use of a carbine or rifle for home defense.

-Topics: Long gun selection (rifle vs. shotgun), rifle sight-in and shotgun patterning, ammunition selection, standing and kneeling positions, shooting from behind cover, shooting at multiple targets, shooting on the move, use of the long gun for building search, malfunction drills and generally developing proficiency with the long gun under stress.
-Includes roleplaying "force on force" scenarios.
+Topics: Rifle sight-in and shotgun patterning, ammunition selection, standing and kneeling positions, shooting from behind cover, shooting at multiple targets, shooting on the move, use of the long gun for building search, malfunction drills and generally developing proficiency with the long gun under stress.

 For prices and upcoming course dates, check the schedule page.

-Prerequisites: previous shotgun and/or rifle shooting experience preferred but not essential
+Prerequisites: previous rifle shooting experience preferred but not essential

 Rifle: semiauto, lever or pump, capacity of at least 5 rounds.
 Barrel length of 16-20" preferable.
 Rifle should be in a moderate caliber (.223, 7.62) or any pistol caliber 9mm or greater.
 Optics and weapon lights optional.

 Optional Equipment: See the general policies page for suggestions on food, drink, clothing, etc.